optopodi/optopodi/book/src/contributing.md

 * Being friendly and patient
 * Using welcoming and inclusive language
-* eing respectful of differing viewpoints and experiences
+* Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members